 .
 Organizations that concern themselves with Fraud Detection and Prevention

-Each attendee will receive 2 Auditing Hours CPE (YB).
+Each attendee will receive 2 CPE Hours (YB).
 A certificate of completion will be provided.

 top of page